jbertrand89/matching_based_fsar/DATA_PREPARATION.md

 [TSL](https://github.com/xianyongqin/few-shot-video-classification/data), to be able to train and evaluate the 64-classes classifier in a similar fashion.

-Because the kinetics dataset may change over time (videos are continually removed from youtube/marked as private), I saved the video frames extracted.
+Because the [kinetics dataset](https://www.deepmind.com/open-source/kinetics) may change over time (videos are continually removed from youtube/marked as private), we saved the video frames extracted.
 You can download it using the following script:

 <details>